-Dealing with an employee with a negative attitude
+Dealing with a negative attitude

 It’s not uncommon for a workplace to have one or two employees that are known for their negative attitude towards their jobs.
 Unfortunately, the negative attitude exuding from just a couple of members of staff can have a negative impact upon the entire workforce and even the success of the business.